DurhamRegion

 Mission

-Turn a civic portal into a calmer service gateway.
+Turn a civic portal into a more direct service gateway.

-Durham residents needed a clearer way to reach high-demand services without parsing a heavy government website.
+Durham residents needed a more direct way to reach high-demand services without parsing a heavy government website.

 My contribution